-Whenever you shut down a Mac you also are logged out of your account.
-If there are multiple users on your system, you can log out and allow another user to log in without having to perform a restart.
+Whenever you shut down a Mac, Mac OS X will undergo a procedure to first log you out of your account.
+If there are multiple users on your system, you can log out of your account and then allow another user to log in without having to perform a restart.

 What does a Log Out do?